mholling/dnt900/README.md

 * `ProtocolOptions` must have bit 0 set in order to enable protocol message announcements (which are used by the software).
 * `AnnounceOptions` must be set to 0x07 to enable all announcement types.
 * Unless you have grounded the radio's `/CFG` pin, the `ProtocolSequenceEn` register must be set to 0x02.
 (It is by default).
 This allows the *EnterProtocolMode* ASCII command string to be used to switch the radio to protocol mode.
 * Bit 2 of `ProtocolOptions` determines whether the local radio issues *TxDataReply* packets, which include a transmission status byte for transmitted data packets.
-However these status bytes are currently ignored by the software.
+These packets are not required by the software and may be disabled.

 Communication with the local radio is in protocol mode.
 You may wish to select this mode permanently by configuring the radio's `ProtocolMode` register: